What does “medically necessary”, “medical necessity” & IMR mean?

 •

-• What would be the appropriate venue for a Knox Keene Violation involving a disabled child.
+• Question What would be the appropriate venue for a Knox Keene Violation involving a disabled child.
 We are enrolled in a locally governed managed medical plan & no one seems to understand that it always applies to a disabled child.
 We passed IMR.
 They took away my kids best treatment.

 • Pediatric Acute-onset Neuropsychiatric Syndrome (PANS) is a clinical diagnosis given to children who have a dramatic – sometimes overnight – onset of neuropsychiatric symptoms including obsessions/compulsions or food restriction.
 They are often diagnosed with obsessive-compulsive disorder (OCD) or an eating disorder, but the sudden onset of symptoms separates PANS from these other disorders.
 In addition, they may have symptoms of depression, irritability, anxiety, and have difficulty with schoolwork.
 The cause of PANS is unknown in most cases but is thought to be triggered by infections, metabolic disturbances, and other inflammatory reactions. med.stanford.edu/pans